St. Teresa's Church

 Inside St. Teresa's Church

-The interior of the church has pastel painted walls that will remind you of a child’s bedroom.
+The interior of the church has pastel-painted walls that will remind you of a child’s bedroom.
 The church is arranged in the shape of a Christian cross and can be accessed from three different streets.

 The church is unembellished with a few sculptures by John Hogan, considered one of Ireland’s greatest sculptors.
 The most noted is the ‘Virgin and Child’.
-Another highlight is Phyllis Burke’s seven stained glass windows that project a dim light into the colorful interior.
+Another highlight is Phyllis Burke’s seven stained glass windows that project a dim light into the colourful interior.

-Simple and very special
+Simple and Special

 Price

-Free entrance.
+Free entrance

 Transport